njucckevin/SeeClick/readme.md

 print(response)
 ```
 The SeeClick's checkpoint can be downloaded on [huggingface](https://huggingface.co/cckevinn/SeeClick/tree/main).
+Please replace the `SeeClick-ckpt-dir` with the actual checkpoint dir.

+The prediction output represents the point of `(x, y)` or the bounding box of `(left, top, right, down)`,
+each value is a [0, 1] decimal number indicating the ratio of the corresponding position to the width or height of the image.
+We recommend using point for prediction because SeeClick is mainly trained for predicting click points in GUIs.

 Thanks to [Qwen-VL](https://github.com/QwenLM/Qwen-VL) for their powerful model and wonderful open-sourced work.
 ***